pivotal/docs-tap/tap-gui/integrations.md

-# Tanzu Application Platform GUI Integrations
+# Tanzu Application Platform GUI integrations

 Tanzu Application Platform GUI supports integrating with several Git providers.
 To leverage this integration, you must enable it and provide the necessary token or credentials in your `tap-values-file.yml`.

 Below is an example of this integration using the GitHub provider integration: